Jul 5, 2026Precision Engineering & Tooling

 III.
 Functional Classification: Permanent vs. Dismountable

-The design logic shifts based on the product’s lifecycle requirements:
+Our design logic shifts based on the product’s lifecycle requirements:

 1. Dismountable Snap-fits: Designed for repeated access (e.g., battery covers).
 These feature both a Lead-in Angle and a Lead-out (Return) Angle.
-The effort required for assembly vs. disassembly is finely tuned by adjusting these specific angles.
+The effort required for assembly is finely tuned by adjusting these specific angles.

 IV.
 Strategic Advantages & Limitations